Prisma

 Resolver Factory

 @gqloom/prisma provides the PrismaResolverFactory to help you create resolver factories.
 With the resolver factory, you can quickly define common queries, mutations, and fields.
-The resolver factory also pre-defines the input types for common operation inputs.
-Using the resolver factory can significantly reduce boilerplate code, which is very useful for rapid development.
+The resolver factory also pre-defines input types for common operations.
+Using it can greatly reduce boilerplate, which is helpful for fast iteration.

 import { Post, User } from '@gqloom/prisma/generated'